-Using the "Levels of Attainment in R.E. for Catholic Schools" by the National Board of Religious Inspectors and Advisers and the "End of Year Expectations" produced by The Diocese of Nottingham, we have introduced formal assessment within the subject.
+St Patrick's uses the "Levels of Attainment in R.E. for Catholic Schools" by the National Board of Religious Inspectors and Advisers and the "End of Year Expectations" produced by The Diocese of Nottingham (Appendix 1)

-In addition to the termly assessment task, set by the Diocesan Primary Advisor to all schools in the Diocese, teachers use driver words and assess the general ability of the child throughout the term, as a teacher judgement.
-Teachers must submit levels for each child at the end of each term as part of their data submission.
+To assess teachers use driver words in learning intentions and assess the general ability of the child throughout the term, as a teacher judgement.
+Teachers must submit levels for each child at the end of Advent and Pentecost term as part of their data submission.
 This will clearly identify if children are emerging, developing, expected or at greater depth within a year group.
 This must demonstrate the ability the child is working at within the two identified attainment targets:

-- AT1 Knowledge and Understanding of Religion (learning about Religioncontent.) - AT2 Reflection and meaning (learning from Religion-skills.)
+- AT1 Knowledge and Understanding of Religion (learning about Religion- content.) - AT2 Reflection and meaning (learning from Religion-skills.)